buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    we'll just point to an empty directory on our link server.
 This will make our examples run a little bit faster.

-python
-   The name of a section to get the Python executable from.
-   If not specified, then the buildout python option is used.
-The Python executable is found in the executable option of the named section.

 We have a link server that has a number of distributions:

     >>> print_(get(link_server))